 The Studio Gallery often features work by contemporary artists.

 The Armistead Gallery showcases works on paper, especially photography, printmaking, watercolor, and drawing exhibitions.
+Most recently, the Armistead Gallery has been employed as a theater for video art.

 The Keith Gallery exhibits a rotating selection of paintings from the College's William Keith collection.
 Keith was best known for landscape paintings of Northern California, the Northwest, and Alaska.
 The collection also includes a representative selection of his portraits.
 Many of his most famous paintings, completed in his San Francisco studio, were made after sketching forays into Yosemite Valley and elsewhere in the High Sierra, guided by his good friend, John Muir.